Full circle

 hurting myself (scratching, punching, etc.)

-to, later, self-mutilation
+to, later, self-mutilation and long stretches of selective mutism6

 Telling me to stop, over time, ceased the safe-to-me stims and simply made me less annoying to others.
 It also added another layer of self-consciousness and anxiety, chipping away at my self-esteem, and driving me to hurt myself as a form of controlling the inner pain and chaos from the outside.
 I do take responsibility for my actions, mind you.
 But I still acknowledge how fear of societal rejection and anxiety pushed me toward more damaging, dangerous stims.